 \section{Muchnik's Theorem and On-line Matchings}

 In this section we introduce a combinatorial problem that we call \emph{on-line matching}.
 It can be considered as an on-line version of the classical matching problem.
 Then we formulate some combinatorial statement about on-line matchings and explain how it implies Muchnik's theorem.
-Finally, we provide a proof of this combinatorial statement (starting with the off-line version of it) thus finishing the proof of Muchnik's theorem.
+Finally, we provide a proof of this combinatorial statement, starting with the off-line version of it.
+This finishes the proof of Muchnik's theorem.